 Fresh pasta: Unlike dried pasta, fresh pasta is soft before cooking and includes a large number of egg yolks.
 It’s most popular for stuffed and shaped pastas that are made onsite.

-Mozzarella di bufala: Cheese made from the milk of domestic water buffalo is higher in protein, fat and minerals than cow’s milk mozzarella, and has about 4 SmartPoints® value per ounce.
+Mozzarella di bufala: Cheese made from the milk of a water buffalo is higher in protein, fat and minerals than cow’s milk mozzarella.

-Polenta: A creamy porridge made of ground cornmeal.
-Be aware it may be loaded with cheese or cream.
-Plain Polenta has about 7 SmartPoints® value per cup.
+Polenta: A creamy porridge made of ground cornmeal, which may be loaded with cheese or cream.

 Zabaglione: An egg, liquor and sugar sauce that often dresses desserts or fruit.